Lines and collections

 The heel is measured at its maximum height, from where the foot sits at the back of the shoe down to the floor.
 The four heights refer to size 37 and are calibrated adding or removing a few millimeters to the other sizes in order to maintain the correct proportions of the shoe.

-The model Rallies has a thicker spoon heel measuring 70 mm, the Street line sandals have a 75 mm block heel and the heel of the practice and walking shoes (Derbies) measures 20 mm.
+The model Rallies has a thicker spool heel measuring 70 mm, the Street line sandals have a 75 mm block heel and the heel of the practice and walking shoes (Derbies) measures 20 mm.

 Every pair of dance shoes comes with a couple of spare heel tips, placed inside the box, except for the model Rallie.